-29. Thus hath the Lord fulfilled the things he spake by his holy Prophets, which have been since the world began ;-by Moses in particular, saying, (Deut. xxx.
-6,) I "will circumcise thine heart, and the heart of thy seed, to love the Lord thy God with all thy heart, and with all thy soul;"-by David, crying out, " Create in me a clean heart, and renew a right spirit within me;"-and most remarkably by Ezekiel, in those words : "Then will I sprinkle clean water upon you, and ye shall be clean : From all your filthiness, and from all your idols, will I cleanse you.
-A new heart also will I give you, and a new spirit will I put within you ;-and cause you to walk in save you from all your uncleannesses .- Thus saith the Lord God, In the day that I shall have cleansed you from all your iniquities,-the Heathen shall know that I the Lord build the ruined places ;- I the Lord have spoken it, and I will do it."
-(Ezek. xxxvi.
-25, &c.)
+29. Thus hath the Lord fulfilled the things he spake by his holy prophets, which have been since the world began; -- by Moses in particular, saying, (Deut.
+30:6.)
+I "will circumcise thine heart, and the heart of thy seed, to love the Lord thy God with all thy heart, and with all thy soul;" by David, crying out, "Create in me a clean heart, and renew a right spirit within me;" [Ps.
+51:10] -- and most remarkably by Ezekiel, in those words: "Then will I sprinkle clean water upon you, and ye shall be clean; From all your filthiness, and from all your idols, will I cleanse you.
+A new heart also will I give you, and a new spirit will I put within you; -- and cause you to walk in my statutes, and ye shall keep my judgments, and do them. -- Ye shall be my people, and I will be your God.
+I will also save you from all your uncleannesses. -- Thus saith the Lord your God, In the day that I shall have cleansed you from all your iniquities, -- the Heathen shall know that I the Lord build the ruined places; -- I the Lord have spoken it, and I will do it."
+(Ezek.
+36:25, &c.)

 30. "Having therefore these promises, dearly beloved," both in the Law and in the Prophets, and having the prophetic word confirmed unto us in the Gospel, by our blessed Lord and his Apostles; "let us cleanse ourselves from all filthiness of flesh and spirit, perfecting holiness in the fear of God."
-"Let us fear, lest" so many "promises being made us of entering into his rest," which he that hath entered into, has ceased from his own works, "any of us should come short of it."
-"This one thing let us do, forgetting those things which are behind, and reaching forth unto those things which are before, let us press toward the mark, for the prize of the high calling of God in Christ Jesus;" crying unto him day and night, till we also are "delivered from the bondage of corruption, into the glorious liberty of the sons of God !"
-4
+[2 Cor.
+7:1] "Let us fear, lest" so many "promises being made us of entering into his rest," which he that hath entered into, has ceased from his own works, "any of us should come short of it."
+[Heb.
+4:1] "This one thing let us do, forgetting those things which are behind, and reaching forth unto those things which are before, let us press toward the mark, for the prize of the high calling of God in Christ Jesus;" [Phil.
+3:13, 14] crying unto him day and night, till we also are "delivered from the bondage of corruption, into the glorious liberty of the sons of God!"
+[Rom.
+8:21]